Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Influence of drive laser waveform on TBS condition in laser-foil interaction

 The generation of isolated attosecond pulses via Thomson basckscattering (TBS) from RES requires several stringent conditions.
 Foremost among these is the need for the RES to act as a coherent, mirror-like reflector.
 This necessitates that the electron sheet be significantly thinner than the wavelength of the reflected radiation in its rest frame, enabling phase-synchronized scattering and thus coherent emission.
 The efficiency of TBS in producing isolated attosecond pulses under these conditions is critically governed by the spatial and energy distribution of electrons within the RES, as well as by the temporal and spectral characteristics of the incident ultrashort laser pulse.

 To enable the formation of an optimal Relativistic Electron Sheet (RES), the incident drive laser must exert a sufficiently strong ponderomotive force to expel plasma electrons from the ion background and accelerate them coherently in the forward direction.
 This requires the laser to generate a longitudinal push force capable of compressing electrons into a sub-skin-depth layer, ultimately overcoming the electrostatic restoring force of the ions.
-The necessary condition for this "snowploughing" \cite{Vincenti2014,Iwata2018} effect is that the normalized amplitude of the drive laser satisfies, $a_{0}^{d} > \omega_{p}^{2}d/2c\omega_{L}$, where $\omega_p=\sqrt{n_{e}e^{2}/\epsilon_{0}m_{e}}$ is the plasma frequency, $d$ is the initial thickness of the plasma foil, $\omega_{L}$ is the drive laser frequency and $c$ is the speed of light \cite{Vshivkov1998}.
+The necessary condition for this "snowploughing" \cite{Vincenti2014,Iwata2018} effect to enable complete electron evacuation, is that the normalized vector potential of the drive laser satisfies, $a_{0}^{d} > \omega_{p}^{2}d/c\omega_{L}$, where $\omega_p=\sqrt{n_{e}e^{2}/\epsilon_{0}m_{e}}$ is the plasma frequency, $d$ is the initial thickness of the plasma foil, $\omega_{L}$ is the drive laser frequency and $c$ is the speed of light \cite{Vshivkov1998, Qiao2009, DeMarco2023, Kiefer2013}.

 This electron blowout mechanism can be achieved either through a smoothly rising, few- or multi-cycle circularly polarized intense laser pulse (\cite{DeMarco2023} and references therein), which drives all electrons into a coherent sheet, or via a sharply rising (non-adiabatic) linearly polarized few-cycle driver \cite{Kulagin2007}, which confines the RES formation to sub-cycle durations.
 Once the electron sheet is formed, the drive pulse continues to propagate through the plasma, imparting a nearly uniform ponderomotive force across the ultra-thin, dense electron layer.
 This results in synchronous forward acceleration of all electrons within the sheet, preserving coherence and enabling efficient RES dynamics.